Skip to main contentScroll Top

 The southern zone

-Finally, in the South zone, it is le What Chetuphon which is most important.
-Dating back to the 14th century, not much remains today.
-Its main remaining structure being a mandapa, which was originally surrounded by four Buddhas in standing, sitting, lying and walking postures, of which only half remain today. (but without head).
+Finally, in the South zone, it is Wat Chetuphon which is of the most importance.
+Dating from the 14th century, little remains today.
+Its main remaining structure is a mandapa, which was originally surrounded by four Buddhas in standing, sitting, reclining and walking postures, of which only half remain today (but without heads).

 cows sukhothai historical park